debasishsarangi88/S4/README.md

 # S4
 #CV Assignment on Architectural Basics

-Objective of this Learning Project
+The main objective of this learning assignment is to design a network to classify the digit images from the MNIST dataset with the following requirements:

 1.99.4% validation accuracy.

 2.Less than 20k Parameters.

-3.You can use anything from above you want.#(Experimentation is allowed)
+3.Experimentation is allowed.

 4.Less than 20 Epochs.